kimpro82/MyGame/RTK2/Python/README.md

 ## [Get Provinces' Data from the Save File (2019.07.23)](#list)

-- call each province's data of population, gold, food and so on from a save file
+- Call each province's data of population, gold, food and so on from a save file

   <details>
     <summary>Codes : RTK2_Province.py</summary>